saihosuru/CSE185/README.md

 ```

-Please note that the benchmarking process may take approximately 7 to 8 hours to complete.
+Please note that the above code may take approximately 7 to 8 hours to complete.
 If desired, you can run the command in the background using the "nohup" command.
 For a more comprehensive analysis of the results and the number of correct matches, please refer to the "Benchmark.ipynb" file.